BhavanaVadivel/FETP-Bhavana/README.md

   **Phase 2: Printing Design (Day 2)**
   - Added an input box for the "Number of Lines","Input text" and a "Display" button in the Flask UI.
   - Implemented logic to generate a pattern based on the number of lines input.
+  - Treated Phase 2 as a separate task.
+In future updates will integrate this with successful authentication.